Skip to content

 Deploying

-The simplest and quickest option is to take advantage of Wasp’s one-command deploy to Fly.io.
+The simplest and quickest option is to take advantage of Wasp’s one-command deploy to Fly.io (wasp deploy).

-Or if you prefer to deploy to a different provider, or your frontend and backend separately, you can follow any of the other deployment guides below.
+Or if you prefer to deploy to a different provider, or your frontend and backend separately, you can follow the Deploying Manually section below.

 Deploying your App